 Establishing a weight goal and checking your progress are the basis for effective weight management.
 The dog's breed, age, and general health should all go into this goal weight.
 The owner and the veterinarian should settle on a healthy weight goal and establish a strategy for achieving it.
 Monitoring your weight and general health regularly can help you see your progress and make any necessary adjustments to your plan.

 The impact of diet in controlling weight cannot be overstated.
-Quality dog food tailored to the dog's breed, age, and activity level is a must.
+Quality dog food tailored to the dog’s breed, age, and activity level is necessary.
 Protein-dense foods with low carbohydrate and fat content are recommended.
 When trying to lose weight, portion control is essential.
 Free-feeding or keeping food out all day is not recommended.
-Owners should follow the feeding instructions on the product's packaging or those given by a veterinarian.
+Owners should follow the feeding instructions on the product’s packaging or those a veterinarian gives.

 Boost Your Exercise Routine